tbongiorno1/react-project-alpha/src/README.md

 # React Project Alpha

-READR
+SPRTN

 ## Project MVP

-Rendering one clickable book.
+Rendering one clickable book that leads to a book-view component

 ## Technologies